hippiehunter/dblbook/src/common/primitives.md

 ### Sbyte

 In Traditional DBL, sbyte maps to an `i1`.
-In DBL on .NET, it represents an eight-bit signed integer, mapping to the .NET System.Sbyte structure, defaulting to 0.
+In DBL on .NET, it represents an eight-bit signed integer and  maps to the .NET System.Sbyte structure.
+The default value is 0.

 ### Short

 In Traditional DBL, short maps to `i2`.
-In DBL on .NET, it's a value type mapping to System.Int16, defaulting to 0.
+In DBL on .NET, it's a value type that maps to System.Int16 and defaults to 0.

 > #### Quiz